brentsimmons/inessential.com/posts/2019/12/27/how_we_run_the_netnewswire_open_source_p.markdown

 And then consider that, after that, Feedly syncing was by far the most common request, so it was obvious to prioritize that one next.
 (The iOS TestFlight build includes Feedly syncing, and the Mac app will follow suit.)

 And then consider that our goal is to support all the various systems.
 Which one will come next, after Feedly?
 How do we choose?
-This decision is based in part on people who shows up: what systems do they want to work on?
+This decision is based in part on people who show up: what systems do they want to work on?

 This is not how you’d do things with a commercial app, but in this context it works fine.